Ecosyste.ms: Awesome

 ### Enable process privileges

-Starting from version 2.10, you can enable privileges in the target process with the **--enable-privileges** switch.
-You may specify multiple privileges, separated by a comma, for example:
+You can enable privileges in the target process with the **--enable-privilege** switch.
+You may specify multiple privileges by using this parameter multiple times, for example:

 ```Keep in mind that in Windows, you can't add new privileges to the process token.
 You may only enable existing ones.
 You may check the available process privileges in Process Hacker or Process Explorer.
 Check the documentation for a given privilege to learn how to make it available for a given user (for example, you may need to update group policies).